leodido/logs2metrics-talk/README.md

 # Talk: From logs to metric

-This repository contains the PoC associated with the talk "From logs to metric".
+This repository contains the PoC associated with the talk "From logs to metric with the TICK stack".

 Its main goal is to show how to extract (structured) value from the huge amount of (unstructured) information that logs contain.

-In brief, the steps are as follows: parsing of syslog messages into structured data, ingesting/collecting them via Telegraf syslog input plugin, visualizing and plot them via Chronograf's log viewer, and eliciting new meaningful metrics to plot processing them via Kapacitor.
+In brief, the steps are as follows: parsing of syslog messages into structured data, ingesting/collecting them via Telegraf syslog input plugin, visualizing and plot them via Chronograf's log viewer, and eliciting new meaningful metrics (eg. number of process OOM killed) to plot processing them via a Kapacitor [UDF](https://docs.influxdata.com/kapacitor/v1.5/guides/socket_udf/).

 The stack used to achieve this is: